Lillian Lee: Acting career

 supporting players as were Lillian Blauvelt, Cecilia Loftus, and William Hodge.

 The Follies of 1907 were described as a "satirical musical review" when they opened at the Jardin de Paris.
 The venue was atop the New York Theatre and Criterion Theatre.
 Entertainment included twenty musical numbers and many vaudeville acts.
 The chorus was composed primarily of Anna Held singers, who had played the Broadway Theatre only a week earlier.
 In addition to Lee, Emma Carus and Grace Larue were featured.

 She was a part of The Deluge, a play given at Coney Island in the summer of 1908.
 Dress rehearsals were first held in May 1906, with an audience of 1,000 invited guests.

 The show began with the building of a model of Noah's Ark, followed by a simulation of the deluge, and finally, a depiction of the millennium.

 Lee played Dollbabia in The Lady Of The Slipper, a musical fantasy in three acts, written by Anne Caldwell and Lawrence McCarthy.
 Presented by the Globe Theatre (Lunt-Fontanne Theatre), in October 1912, a newspaper critic commented about the dull lines given both Lee and Queenie Vassar, the two wicked stepsisters of Cinderella.

-Lee appeared in Cinders at the Dresden Theatre, atop the New Amsterdam Theatre, in April 1923.
+Lee appeared as Miss Breckenridge in Cinders at the Dresden Theatre, atop the New Amsterdam Theatre, in April 1923.
 The musical comedy was written by Edward Clark with music by Rudolf Friml.
 An intimate theatre had been constructed from a thorough remodeling.
 Cinders was the first show held on the New Amsterdam Roof after the Midnight Frolics ceased production, when Prohibition in the United States became law in 1920.